gabrielvicenteYT/Verus/README.md

 There is still shit to be done, but most stuff is there already.

+# Why are youdoing this?
+I'm doing this because i won't watch how they continue scamming their customer.
+So you have 3 options,
+- Shutdown Verus
+- Ignore this
+- Pay me 350$ to stop this.

 ## Important To-Do
 - Fixup VerusTypeLoader class (Prob recode it)
 - Check base command classes again.